|Program Dates & Deadlines:||Click here to view|

-Click the "Create App" button on this web page to apply.
-Note that you will be charged a non-refundable $25 application fee by clicking "Create App."
+Click the "Apply Now" button on this web page to apply.
+Note that you will be charged a non-refundable $25 application fee by clicking "Apply Now."

 You may apply to only one program per term.
-Please consider your program options carefully before beginning a new program application, as you will be charged a non-refundable $25 application fee each time you begin a new program application by clicking "Create App."
+Please consider your program options carefully before beginning a new program application, as you will be charged a non-refundable $25 application fee each time you begin a new program application by clicking "Apply Now."

 Program applications vary.
-All SAO-sponsored, faculty-led course abroad applications include:
+This particular faculty-led course abroad application includes:

-- An official Illinois transcript (not required for first semester Freshmen)
+- An unofficial Illinois transcript (not required for first semester Freshmen)